 A Great Beginning - Students that attend SWAT have the advantage of becoming comfortable with their new surroundings before classes begin.
 We feel it is vital to the successful transition from high school to college or from another college to DBU.
 SWAT gives the student the perfect opportunity to find their place at DBU while gaining a better understanding of what DBU is all about.
 Be sure to make plans to be a part of this fun and exciting time on campus.

-Welcome Week - Welcome Week is designed to get students comfortable with each other in their new environment.
-Each night of the week a different on-campus event is held, such as a block party, a free concert, etc.
+Welcome Week - Welcome Week is designed to get students plugged into on and off-campus opportunities.
+Each night of the week a different on-campus event is held, such as an organization fair, free concert, movies, etc.

 All-Night Party - This is a party that lasts…well…all night.
 Students will spend a night out with friends where they will eat delicious food and enjoy a few hours at a venue rented out specifically for the DBU student body.